Bayesian Image Analysis in Fourier Space: BIFS Modeling Framework

 \subsection{Example 1 -- Smoothing/denoising}

-Figure~\ref{mandrillpics} shows the BIFS MAP reconstruction results of a grayscale test image of a Mandrill monkey face using the exponential prior, Rician likelihood, and a parameter function for the exponential distribution mean of the form $f_{\mu}(|k|; a, b) = a/|k|^b$ (inverse exponentiated distance) at all locations except for the origin, $k=(0,0)$, where the prior was an improper uniform distribution on the real line.
+Figure~\ref{mandrillpics} shows the BIFS MAP reconstruction results of a $512 \times 512$ grayscale test image of a Mandrill monkey face using the exponential prior, Rician likelihood, and a parameter function for the exponential distribution mean of the form $f_{\mu}(|k|; a, b) = a/|k|^b$ (inverse exponentiated distance) at all locations except for the origin, $k=(0,0)$, where the prior was an improper uniform distribution on the real line.
 The top-left panel~(a) shows the original noise-free image and the top-middle panel~(b) shows the same image with added Gaussian noise (zero mean with SD $\approx$ one third of the dynamic range of the original image).
 The noisy image in panel~(b) is used as the input degraded image into the BIFS models.
 The remaining panels show BIFS MAP reconstructions for different values of $b$, namely (c)~$b=1.5$, (d)~$b=1.75$, (e)~$b=2$, and (f)~$b=2.5$.
 The parameter value for $a$ was chosen based on matching the power of the parameter function (sum of square magnitude) to that in the observed data over all Fourier space points other than at $k=(0,0)$.
 The image intensities in each panel are linearly re-scaled to use the full dynamic range.
-Re-scaling is appropriate in situations where image features are of interest, but not if quantification of intensities is of interest.
+Re-scaling for comparison is reasonable in situations where the observation of image features is of primary interest, but not where quantification of image intensities is needed.

 In examining the MAP reconstructions of Panels~(c)~to~(e) it is clear that the overall level of smoothness increases (and noise suppressed) as the value of $b$ increases.
-This is to be expected since higher $b$ implies faster decay of the parameter function for the signal modulus with increasing distance from the origin.
-However, as a price for higher noise suppression, finer level features are lost.
-For example, by the $b=2.5$ the whiskers and even nostrils of the Mandrill are smoothed away.
+This is to be expected since higher $b$ implies faster decay of the parameter function for the signal modulus with increasing distance from the origin and therefore higher relative intensities at low spatial frequencies.
+However, the price for higher noise suppression is that finer level features are lost.
+For example, for $b=2.5$ in Panel~(f) the whiskers and even nostrils of the Mandrill are smoothed away.